Jaishreebala/Writers-Cafe/README.md

 - Authentication using JWT & cookies
   * JWT and cookie will expire in 30 days
 - User registration
-  * Once registered, a token will be sent along with a cookie (token = xxx)
+  * Once registered, a token will be sent along with a cookie
   * Passwords must be hashed
 - User login
   * User can login with email and password